 The government is, pro forma, the ultimate guarantor of many benefits.
-In many countries, the national government participates in the financing of employmentrelated as well as other social security programs.
+In many countries, the national government participates in the financing of employment-related as well as other social security programs.
 The government may contribute through an appropriation from general revenues based on a percentage of total wages paid to insured workers, finance part or all of the cost of a program, or pay a subsidy to make up any deficit of an insurance fund.
 In some cases, the government pays the contributions for low-paid workers.
 These arrangements are separate from obligations the government may have as an employer under systems that cover government employees.
 Social security contributions and other earmarked income are kept in a dedicated fund and are shown as a separate item in government accounts.
-(For further details on the government's role in financing social security, see Source of Funds under Old Age, Disability, and Survivors.)
+(For further details on the gov-

-Countries in Africa that Responded to the Social Security Programs Throughout the World Survey
+Countries in Asia and the Pacific that Responded to the Social Security Programs Throughout the World Survey